Earth's inner core: Scientific history

 A few years later, in 1940, it was hypothesized that this inner core was made of solid iron.
 In 1952, Francis Birch published a detailed analysis of the available data and concluded that the inner core was probably crystalline iron.

 The boundary between the inner and outer cores is sometimes called the "Lehmann discontinuity", although the name usually refers to another discontinuity.
-The name "Bullen" or "Lehmann-Bullen discontinuity", after Keith Edward Bullen has been proposed, but its use seems to be rare.
+The name "Bullen" or "Lehmann-Bullen discontinuity", after Keith Edward Bullen, has been proposed, but its use seems to be rare.
 The rigidity of the inner core was confirmed in 1971.

 Adam Dziewonski and James Freeman Gilbert established that measurements of normal modes of vibration of Earth caused by large earthquakes were consistent with a liquid outer core.
 In 2005, shear waves were detected passing through the inner core; these claims were initially controversial, but are now gaining acceptance.

 Data sources

 Seismic waves

-Almost all direct measurements that scientists have about the physical properties of the inner core are the seismic waves that pass through it.
-The most informative waves are generated by deep earthquakes, 30 km or more below the surface of the Earth (where the mantle is relatively more homogeneous) and recorded by seismographs as they reach the surface, all over the globe.
+Almost all measurements that scientists have about the physical properties of the inner core are the seismic waves that pass through it.
+Deep earthquakes generate the most informative waves, 30 km or more below the surface of the Earth (where the mantle is relatively more homogeneous) and are recorded by seismographs as they reach the surface, all over the world.